mhahsler/CS7320-AI/HOWTOs/working_on_assignments.md

 Use the provided notebook cells and insert additional code and markdown cells as needed.

-You have several options to work on the notebook.
+You have several options to work on the notebook. **Note that you break all relative links in the assignment when you make a local copy!** Go back to the original assignment to make them work!

 ## Option 1: CoLab